hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 The YAML file is now available at `target/openapi.yaml`, ready for distribution.

-**Note 1**: Make sure the application is not running while issuing this command.
+**Note**: Make sure the application is not running while issuing this command.
 Maven will start and stop the service to retrieve the OpenAPI file.

-**Note 2**: To generate the OpenAPI the `genopenapiyaml` profile needs to be enabled temporarily.
-It's disabled by default since you probably don't want to generate the API on every single build.

 ### Re-populate the Database